Get help with choosing your perfect backpack on wheels in this Osprey backpacks review.

 How do you roll luggage-wise?

 Finding a backpack that is durable, comfortable and keeps your stuff dry and safe is one of the holy grails of travel.
 It is also a big investment and making the right choice can be a daunting challenge.

 Over my three decades of travelling, I’ve invested in many backpacks, some of which were great but others not so good.

-There came a point when I was forced to acknowledge that I was a bit long in the tooth – and sore of back – to strap a backpack across my shoulders.
+Then there came a point when I was forced to acknowledge that I was a bit long in the tooth – and sore of back – to strap a backpack across my shoulders.
 That said, a suitcase on wheels wasn’t in keeping with my style of travel.

 But what is the best backpack on wheels?